MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to-call.md

 # How to detect and redact Personally Identifying Information (PII)

-The PII feature can evaluate unstructured text, extract and redact sensitive information (PII) and health information (PHI) in text across several [pre-defined categories](concepts/entity-categories.md).
+The PII feature can evaluate unstructured text, extract, and redact sensitive information (PII) and health information (PHI) in text across several [predefined categories](concepts/entity-categories.md).

 ## Development options